aqualang-net/aqualang.net/ARCHITECTURE.md

 The backend of aqualang is located in the `server` folder.
 The backend is written using [Express.js](https://expressjs.com), a web framework that runs on javascript. (or, in this case, on typescript.)

-The frontend gets data from the backend using a [GraphQL](https://graphql.org) Web API.
-Requests to this API are handled by [Apollo Server](https://www.apollographql.com/docs/apollo-server/), which gets the data from the database.

 **aqualang** uses a [PostgreSQL](https://www.postgresql.org) database.
 To query this database from typescript, we use [Prisma](https://www.prisma.io).
 Prisma also handles database migrations when the schema of the database changes.

 ### > `server/src`